Vita-Man

-Vita-Man is a fictional superhero published by Big Bang Comics.
+Vita-Man is a superhero published by Big Bang Comics.
 He first appears in Big Bang Comics #1, and was created by Gary Carlson and Mark Lewis.
 He is based on Hourman.

 Publication history

 Vita-Man first appears on the back cover of Big Bang #0 starring in the fictional Red Hot Comics #14.
 After numerous reader requests to see Vita-Man in action, he finally gets his own story in Big Bang Comics #27.

 Fictional character biography

 Vita-Man is research scientist Will Wheeler, who discovered a new vitamin that gave him superpowers, which he named "Panacea Pills", the name given to the vitamins after his father created them.
 With this, he became the superhero Vita-Man (a play on the word vitamin), and later joined the Knights of Justice alongside Ultiman, Venus and Dr. Stellar.

 Powers and abilities

 The three Panacea Pills that give Vita-Man his powers empower him with super strength, constitution and speed.